zedwei/webvoyager/src/webtrajectory/opentable/booking_prompt.md

 Please generate the outputs for task 1, task 2, and task 3 **step by step**.

 # Task 1: Infer which action "I" should take based on the input from "[User's request]", "[Web page before the action]", and "[Web page after the action]".
+The actions may NOT be included in the "[Top possible actions]".

 # Task 2: Generate the thought about the inferred action.
 It's **important** to explicitly list the actions that "I" should NOT take and the actions that "I" should take.